-The registrar is directed by the faculty to assess a grade of F for the course when a grade report for an extension becomes overdue if it is determined that the responsibility for the overdue grade is the student's.
+If it is determined that the responsibility for the overdue grade is the student's, then a grade of F is assessed for the course.
 Otherwise, the grade remains an Incomplete until a grade is submitted.
 This grade is official and bears on all relevant institutional policies, for example, but not limited to, the student's GPA.
 If a grade other than F is subsequently submitted by the professor or is substituted as a result of the appeal's process, the F for an overdue grade is expunged from the student's record.